Cheukting/pyO3_202/README.md

 ## Exercise 5 - Thread-free Python

-As you see having the Python GIL plays an important part as our code before, you may wonder, what if we are using thread-free Python which has no GIL?
+As you see having the Python GIL plays an important part as our code before, you may wonder what if we are using thread-free Python which has no GIL?
 The answer is not simple.

-For the full explanation, you may want to checkout the [relevant part in the PyO3 user guide](https://pyo3.rs/main/free-threading.html).
+For the full explanation, you may want to check out the [relevant part in the PyO3 user guide](https://pyo3.rs/main/free-threading.html).
 For the short version, we can think of it like this.
 Instead of thinking function like `Python::with_gil` is acquiring the GIL, the relevant Rust thread is attached to the Python thread.
 And in a thread-free Python, instead of having only one Python thread, we will have multiple.
 To see that effect, we will do an experiment.

 Remember we will run into a deadlock when not using  `py.allow_threads` around the break in the infinite loop?
-If we only have one Python thread allowed and it got held on by that loop, the item pool Python object can never be access thus creating a deadlock.
+If we only have one Python thread allowed, and it got held on by that loop, the item pool Python object can never be access thus creating a deadlock.
 In thread-free Python,  `py.allow_threads` would not be needed as there will be multiple Python thread running so it should be fine just like the code in [`ex_4/pyburger.rs`](ex_4/pyburger.rs).
 So let's do that.

 First, remove the `py.allow_threads` in the loop: